 - Rights of physicians: “due process” and a “fair hearing process.”

-- Drug Enforcement Administration (DEA) issues including: investigations, applications, and discipline.
+- Drug Enforcement Administration (DEA) issues include investigations, applications, and discipline.

-- Healthcare provider plans dealing with: applications, audits, investigations, and inquiries.
+- Healthcare provider plans deal with: applications, audits, investigations, and inquiries.

 - Responding to negative reports to the NPDB (or other credentialing bodies).